News & Resources

 The first thing is to review all your existing insurance policies, including your home, car, health, and life insurance.
 Keep your personal information up to date if you are changing your residence, particularly your address and phone number.
 Get to know your coverage, specifically who's covered and for what.

 In the case of auto insurance, for example, you may need to update who's driving the car, how often, and for what purpose.
-If you drive one of the vehicles in your former household, you may have to review who are the registered owners of the vehicles.
-If the vehicles are registered to your former partner, the auto insurance must be in their name.
+If you drive one of the vehicles in your former household, you may have to review who is registered as the owner of that vehicle.
+If the vehicle is registered to your former partner, the auto insurance must be in their name.

 car mascot.png